puppetlabs/puppet-docs/source/puppet/6.0/configuration.md

 ### allow_duplicate_certs

 Whether to allow a new certificate request to overwrite an existing certificate.
-This setting is deprecated and will be replaced by one in Puppet Server's configs in Puppet 6.

 - *Default*: false